 If your car is registered in a locality that permits it (check your local regulations), you may be able to replace your bad catalytic converter with a less expensive universal catalytic converter.
-This will cost you much less than a catalytic converter that is made specifically for your vehicle.
-The only downside is that the installation may cost a bit more, but you should still come out way ahead.
+This will cost you much less than a catalytic converter made specifically for your vehicle.
+The only downside is that the installation may cost more, but you should still proceed.

 4. OEM Catalytic Converter Replacement

 Also known as direct-fit, this is a replacement catalytic converter that is designed to fit and work on your specific vehicle.
-It will cost significantly more than the universal-fit catalytic converter, but it will be easily and quickly installed.
+It will cost significantly more than the universal-fit catalytic converter but will be easily and quickly installed.

 A word about states with strict emissions regulations